manos89/ticketmaster-parser/README.md

   ### Summary of second  step:
   create the url -> make the request -> return the response(code of the page) in a JSON format.
 ## 3) Collecting the needed results
+  This is the most tricky step, as I had to group the events by state in order to collect the results.
+  Assuming that you are familiar with lists and dictionaries I will try to explain the logic behind this grouping.
+  First, after converting the API's response to JSON I ended up with a list of dictionaries.
+Each dictionary has a different event, and   inside this event, there is the state, nested under the ["venues"][0]["state"} field.

 # How to run

 To run this script you'll need to have python 3.7 (https://www.python.org/downloads/) and pip (https://pypi.org/project/pip/)